Chat with us, powered by LiveChat

 As per the FIVB regulations for official competitions, the size of a beach volleyball court should measure 16m long by 8m wide (52ft 6in x 26ft 3in) with a free zone of 5m to 6m (16ft 5in to 19ft 8in) on each side.
 There must also be a minimum clearance of 12.5m (41ft) above the playing surface.
 USAV require the court to be the same size for their competitions.
 However, the free zone only needs to be a minimum of 3m (9ft 10in) on each side, with a minimum clearance of 7m (23ft) above the playing surface.

-Beach volleyball dimensions, lines and zones image
+Beach volleyball dimensions, lines and zonesBeach volleyball dimensions, lines and zones

 Now that we’ve covered volleyball court dimensions, we’re going to take a closer look at volleyball court lines and zones.
 It is important to know what each of the lines and zones on a volleyball court mean/signify to ensure you understand the rules and can play the game correctly.

-Attack lines
+Attack Lines

 The attack line in indoor volleyball sits 10ft (3.05m) from the net on either side of the court.
 The lines stretch across the whole width of the playing court, and they divide each half of the court into the front zone and back court.